Our Mission

 As we grow larger, we welcome you to consider becoming a mentor.
 If you’re interested in learning more or applying, please send us your contact information.

-What does a typical mentoring relationship look like between a 222 foundation mentor and student?
+What does a typical mentoring relationship look like between a 222 Foundation mentor and student?

 The role of a mentor is both biblical and foundational to the raising up of leaders within the church and the advancement of the Kingdom of God.
 222 Foundation’s Mentorship Program is aimed at coming alongside those pursuing theological studies and building a relationship with them that will be focused on helping the student apply the truth of Scripture to all of life and ministry.